nealcaren/SOCI101/_sources/syllabus/faq.md

 Sakai.
 Except for the exams, I drop one or more of the lowest grades for each assignment type.

+If you anticipate not being able to participate in class for an extended period of time, please email [Professor Caren](mailto:neal.caren@unc.edu).

 How do I prepare for an exam?
 -----------------------------